 Decorations: washi masking tape + paper lanterns

 Washi tape projects are all over Pinterest nowadays, and no wonder!
 Patterned tape makes it easy to beautify anything, even if you aren’t crafty at all!
 I got washi tape in a green floral frill, as well as butterfly motif.
 You’ll see that I put them around clear glass for cutlery, straws, and flowers picked from my backyard – I love how festive it makes everything look!

 I often read about how horrible balloons are for the environment – especially if they’re helium filled and float away into the sky… which looks cool, but may cause a bird’s death along the way.
 Since we were doing the Ni Hao Kai Lan theme, I went with paper lanterns instead of balloons which I think are just as festive if not more so!
 Each child got a paper lantern to decorate and take home as well.
 You can get paper lanterns virtually anywhere nowadays, including Dollarama (however they are definitely more available in the summer months).

 If you aren’t into paper lanterns, Greenmunch does have tissue paper pom poms on their website that look super cute and festive as well.
 It’s nice to know that there are definitely eco-friendly alternatives for party decorations.

 Most sponges and scour pads are made from plastic (which again gets tossed in the garbage and doesn’t decompose).
-Cleaning up tables and dishes were a breeze with Twist scour pads and Twist sponge blossoms.
+Cleaning up tables and dishes were a breeze with Twist sponge blossoms.
 Plus they are affordable and biodegradable.

 So there you have it.
 It is definitely possible to throw an eco-conscious birthday party.
 You just have to know where to look and what to use!